chaoss/augur/ghdataContext.md

-# ghdata Context from the Ground Up
+# augur Context from the Ground Up
-## What is ghdata?
+## What is augur?
-Our project is focused on building **human centered open source software health metrics** defined by collaborations with the Linux Foundation's [CHAOSS Project](http://chaoss.community) and other open source stakeholders. ghdata is software focused on making sense of data using Four key **human centered data science** strategies:
+Our project is focused on building **human centered open source software health metrics** defined by collaborations with the Linux Foundation's [CHAOSS Project](http://chaoss.community) and other open source stakeholders. augur is software focused on making sense of data using Four key **human centered data science** strategies:
 1. Enable comparisons.
 People navigate complex unknowns analogically.
 Let folks see how their project compares with others they are familiar with.
  	- This is not ranking
 	- If you start thinking about "metrics" like "rankings", you are probably going to create suboptimal metrics.